ParsProgrammer/Exogenous-Cues-Pipeline/README.md

 # Exogenous-Cues-Pipeline
 This is the pipeline where we examined candidate cues.

-📖 # Introduction

-Many experts argue that democracy is facing a crisis in the 21st century.
-A major factor is the transformation of the public sphere — the space where political discussion happens.

-Social media has a dual role in this process:

-Positive: platforms like Twitter/X and Facebook make political debate more open and accessible.

-Negative: they fragment discussion, create echo chambers, weaken norms of civil debate, and reduce trust in institutions.

-This project investigates these challenges from three perspectives:

-Collecting stronger evidence about how social media affects political debate and society.

-Understanding the mechanisms behind these effects.

-Developing tools to help platforms better support democracy — by improving debate, building legitimacy, and strengthening democratic citizenship.

-🧩 The Problem

-Most content people see on social media is filtered by engagement-driven algorithms, typically using collaborative filtering.

-⚠️ The problem:

-These systems maximize clicks, likes, and shares — not information quality.

-Misinformation, gossip, and sensationalism often spread as effectively as fact-based journalism.

-Directly filtering content for quality is difficult at scale, computationally expensive, and raises censorship/bias concerns.

-✅ The alternative: Exogenous cues — signals that indicate reliability based on context rather than content.

-Example: partisan diversity of a site’s readership.
-A more politically diverse audience often correlates with higher information quality.

-🎯 Project Goals

-Our research is organized into two main phases:

-Phase 1 — Identifying Useful Exogenous Cues

-We tested several cues against NewsGuard scores (our benchmark for information quality).
-NewsGuard rates news domains (0 = unreliable, 100 = highly reliable) using transparent, apolitical journalistic standards.

-Explored cues included:

-Political diversity of a domain’s broadcasters

-Popularity of domains

-Skewness of broadcasters’ distribution

-Skewness of article distribution

-Cognitive centrality of domains (multiple variants)

-Cues significantly correlated with NewsGuard scores were retained as predictors.

-Phase 2 — Building an Augmented Recommender System

-We integrated promising cues into standard recommendation algorithms.
-The aim: improve recommendation quality without analyzing or censoring content directly.
+## 📖 Introduction
+Democracy in the 21st century is facing challenges, with the **public sphere** — the space for political discussion — changing in concerning ways.
+Social media plays a dual role:

+- **Positive:** Platforms like Twitter/X and Facebook make political debate more open and accessible.
+- **Negative:** They create echo chambers, fragment discussion, weaken civil debate norms, and reduce trust in institutions.

+This project addresses the issue from three perspectives:
+1. Collecting stronger evidence about how social media affects political debates and society.
+2. Understanding the mechanisms behind these effects.
+3. Developing tools to help social media better support democracy — improving debate, building legitimacy, and strengthening democratic citizenship.

+---

+## 🧩 The Problem
+Social media platforms rely on **engagement-driven recommender systems**, usually powered by collaborative filtering.
+These systems:
+- Maximize clicks, likes, and shares rather than information quality.
+- Promote misinformation, gossip, or sensational content as effectively as fact-based reporting.

+Filtering content directly for quality is computationally expensive, difficult to scale, and raises censorship concerns.

+✅ **Our alternative:** Use **exogenous cues** (contextual signals) as proxies for information quality.
+Example: A news domain with a politically diverse audience is more likely to be reliable.

+---

+## 🎯 Project Goals
+Our research is structured into two main phases:

+### Phase 1 — Identifying Useful Exogenous Cues
+We tested several cues against **NewsGuard** scores (0–100 reliability ratings by professional journalists).
+Cues that showed significant correlation with NewsGuard ratings were retained as predictors.

+Explored exogenous cues:
+- Political diversity of a domain’s broadcasters
+- Popularity of domains
+- Skewness of broadcaster distribution
+- Skewness of article distribution
+- Cognitive centrality of domains (multiple variants)

+### Phase 2 — Building an Augmented Recommender System
+We integrated the strongest cues into standard recommendation algorithms to create an **augmented model**.
+This approach improves recommendation quality without directly filtering or censoring content.

 Datasets:

-Twitter/X data from the US and Germany.
+- Twitter/X data from the **US** and **Germany**

-Users’ partisanship was pre-computed, allowing analysis of how domains spread across the political spectrum.
+- Included users’ partisanship, allowing analysis of how domains spread across the political spectrum

+---

-📊 Modeling & Results
+## 📊 Modeling & Results

-We framed the problem as a regression task: predicting NewsGuard scores from contextual cues.
+We framed prediction as a **regression task**: estimating NewsGuard scores from contextual cues.

-Models applied:
+Models used:

-Random Forest → captured non-linear relationships and handled noisy signals.
+- **Random Forest** → captured non-linear relationships, robust against noisy signals

-Elastic Net → more interpretable, highlighted the most relevant features while reducing redundancy.
+- **Elastic Net** → interpretable, identified the most relevant features while reducing redundancy

-Key takeaway:
+Key insights:

-Random Forest ensured robust predictions.
+- Random Forest achieved strong predictive performance.

-Elastic Net revealed which contextual cues consistently drove information quality.
+- Elastic Net revealed which contextual cues most consistently influenced information quality.

-Together, these approaches balanced accuracy and interpretability.
+- Together, they balanced **accuracy and interpretability**.

+---